Hariprasath-5128/Plant_Monitoring_VIT/README.md

 processor = ViTImageProcessor.from_pretrained(MODEL_ID)

 Now others only need your GitHub repo and the Hugging Face model name to run the system.

+## ORDER (to run):
+1. First, run the ESP code (esp32_cam_plant_monitor.ino) and press RESET button on that ESP32-CAM
+2. Then, place the ESP32-CAM in a proper place to capture the leaf in proper position.
+3. At last, run the code - (espcode.py) and you will see the summary of the output in the terminal